The following may be of interest:

 - Guide to Ordnance Survey map references

-- Online resource to find which map sheet covers a location
+- Online resources to find which OS map sheet covers a location (our walks program shows Landranger sheet number) –

 Walkhighlands: free walks to inspire you